Euler brick: Almost-perfect cuboids

 As of July 2020, there are 167,043 found cuboids with the smallest integer edge less than 200,000,000,027: 61,042 are Euler (body) cuboids, 16,612 are edge cuboids with a complex number edge length, 32,286 were edge cuboids, and 57,103 were face cuboids.

 As of December 2017, an exhaustive search counted all edge and face cuboids with the smallest integer space diagonal less than 1,125,899,906,842,624: 194,652 were edge cuboids, 350,778 were face cuboids.

 Perfect parallelepiped

 A perfect parallelepiped is a parallelepiped with integer-length edges, face diagonals, and body diagonals, but not necessarily with all right angles; a perfect cuboid is a special case of a perfect parallelepiped.
 In 2009, dozens of perfect parallelepipeds were shown to exist, answering an open question of Richard Guy.
 Some of these perfect parallelepipeds have two rectangular faces.
 The smallest perfect parallelepiped has edges 271, 106, and 103; short face diagonals 101, 266, and 255; long face diagonals 183, 312, and 323; and body diagonals 374, 300, 278, and 272.

+Connection to elliptic curves

+In 2022, Aubrey de Grey published an exploration of perfect isosceles rectangular frusta, which he termed "plinths".
+These are hexahedra with two rectangular faces of the same aspect ratio and four faces that are isosceles trapezia.
+Thus, as for almost-perfect cuboids and perfect parallelepipeds, a perfect cuboid would be a special case of a perfect plinth.
+Perfect plinths exist, but are much rarer for a given size than perfect parallelepipeds or almost-perfect cuboids.
+In a subsequent paper, de Grey, Philip Gibbs and Louie Helm built on this finding to explore classes of elliptic curve that correspond to perfect plinths, almost-perfect cuboids, and other generalisations of perfect cuboids.
+By this means they dramatically increased the range up to which perfect cuboids can be sought computationally.
+They also showed that a large proportion of Pythagorean triples cannot form a face of a perfect cuboid, by identifying several families of elliptic curves that must have positive rank if a perfect cuboid exists.
+Independently, Paulsen and West showed that a perfect cuboid must correspond to a congruent number elliptic curve of rank at least 2.